 National Independence Day

 On 11 November 1918, 102 years ago, Poland regained its independence.
 On this day, after his release from the Magdeburg Fortress, Józef Piłsudski took over military command from the Regency Council and, three days later, assumed supreme authority over civilian matters, to finally “as Commander-in-Chief of the Polish Army […] notify belligerent and neutral governments and nations” of the reappearance of “the reborn and independent Republic of Poland” on the map.
-After 123 years of captivity, Poland became a sovereign and internationally recognized state.
+After 123 years of captivity, Poland became a sovereign and internationally recognised state.

 Five generations had fought in uprisings, cherished the Polish spirit and resisted Germanisation and Russification so that, in November 1918, Poles could taste freedom at last.
 Józef Piłsudski, Roman Dmowski, Ignacy Jan Paderewski, Gen. Józef Haller, Ignacy Daszyński, Wincenty Witos, and Wojciech Korfanty were the founding fathers of Independent Poland.
 Those statesmen came from diverse political backgrounds but in 1918 had a shared goal of rebuilding the Polish statehood.